Phil Collins: 1984–1989: No Jacket Required and commercial ubiquity

-1989–1996: ...But Seriously, Both Sides, and leaving Genesis
+1989–1995: ...But Seriously, Both Sides, and leaving Genesis

-In August 1989, Collins appeared as a special guest for The Who on their 1989 tour for two shows, performing "Fiddle About" as Uncle Ernie and "Tommy's Holiday Camp" from their rock opera Tommy (1969).
+In August 1989, Collins appeared as a special guest for the Who on their 1989 tour for two shows, performing "Fiddle About" as Uncle Ernie and "Tommy's Holiday Camp" from their rock opera Tommy (1969).

-From April to October 1989, Collins recorded his fourth album ...But Seriously in England and Los Angeles, which saw him address social and political themes in his lyrics.
-The album was released in November 1989 to worldwide commercial success, spending No. 1 in the UK for fifteen weeks and in the US for three.
+From April to October 1989, Collins recorded his fourth album ...But Seriously in England and the United States, which saw him address social and political themes in his lyrics.
+The album was released in November 1989 to worldwide commercial success, spending fifteen weeks at No. 1 in the UK charts and in the US for three.
 It became the UK's best-selling album of 1990 and is among the best-selling albums in UK chart history.
-It is the second best-selling album in Germany.
+It is one of the best-selling albums in Germany.
 Its lead single "Another Day in Paradise" is an anti-homelessness song and features David Crosby singing backing vocals.
 Upon its release in October 1989, it went to No. 1 in the US to become the final number one single there of the 1980s.
-Despite its success, the song was also heavily criticised and became linked to allegations of hypocrisy made against Collins.
+Despite its success, the song was heavily criticised and became linked to allegations of hypocrisy made against Collins.
 Responding to criticism of the song, Collins stated: "When I drive down the street, I see the same things everyone else sees.
 It's a misconception that if you have a lot of money you're somehow out of touch with reality."
 In 1991, "Another Day in Paradise" won the Grammy Award for Record of the Year.
-Other songs from ...But Seriously also reached the top-five in the US: "Something Happened on the Way to Heaven", "Do You Remember?", and "I Wish It Would Rain Down" featuring Eric Clapton on guitar.
+Other songs from ...But Seriously reached the top-five in the US: "Something Happened on the Way to Heaven", "Do You Remember?", and "I Wish It Would Rain Down", the latter featuring Eric Clapton on guitar.